Preview: Into the Mist

 Her best friend Jill's was no longer an option now that she lived two states away in Virgina.
 And her brother Caleb's place wouldn't work either with his spare bedroom being taken up by the guy he roomed with.

 Which left her mother's one-bedroom apartment that was so tiny it contained only a loveseat and a chair in the cramped living room.
-A memory of her father—seated on the couch at his house during one of her visits before he passed away—flickered through her mind.
-But she wouldn’t have been able to stand staying there anyway, not with the girlfriend, who'd been the cause of her parents’ divorce, living there too.
+A memory of her father seated on the couch at his house before he passed away flickered through her mind.
+But she wouldn’t have been able to stand staying there anyway, not with the girlfriend, who'd been the cause of her parents’ divorce also living there.

 Focus, she told herself, noticing she’d drifted over the center line.
 Easing the car back over, she looked up and spotted another road not far ahead.
 Good, I can let this guy get around me.